 Different roles and support to succeed in them

-HR Director Eija Ruuska is responsible for leadership development at Cargotec's business area Hiab.
+HR Director Eija Ruuska is responsible for leadership development at Cargotec's business area Hiab, along with her other tasks.
 Leadership is one of the company's focus areas when aiming to increase Cargotec’s competitive advantage.

 Ms. Eija Ruuska is responsible for HR function in EMEA at Cargotec’s business area Hiab, the provider of on-road cargo handling solutions.
 When she started at Cargotec, her duties involved remuneration and secondments - tasks for which she had previous experience from her earlier position as an external consultant for large Finnish companies.

 Ruuska graduated as Master of Science in Economics and Business Administration from the University of Jyväskylä in 2007.
 Her first employment was at EY (before Ernst and Young): “I was deeply involved with customers, and got to know large Finnish companies very well.
 Career opportunities were more oriented towards sales or leadership, whereas I considered myself to be more of a specialist.
 So I started considering possible new challenges outside EY,” Ruuska remembers.